awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1b_cur_setup.md

 The CloudFormation template must be installed:

-1. In one or more **Source Accounts**, where CFN will activate a new CUR, bucket and create a replication rule.
+1. In one or more **Source Accounts**, where CFN will activate a new CUR, an S3 bucket and a replication rule.
-2. In the **Destination** or data collection account, where CFN will create a bucket for CUR aggregation.
+2. In the **Destination** or data collection account, where CFN will create an S3 bucket for CUR aggregation.

 If you use just one account, CFN also can be used to create a CUR, in this case please follow guidance for **Destination Account** and choose to activate local CUR.